Estonian Special Operations Force: War in Afghanistan (2012-2014)

 Another big challenge was the situation with IEDs.
 Checking and clearing the roads was slow and stressful, and if there was nobody left to guard them, in a matter of hours they had to be considered unsafe.
 Because of that, the local army and police established checkpoints on the roads.
 To man those checkpoints, they started training local people and incorporated them into the Afghan Local Police.
 Every checkpoint had 10-20 policemen and were placed no further than 10 km from each other.

 By the end of the service of the first SOTU, the situation had changed drastically.
 Local forces were continuously working at checkpoints and conducting joint operations.
 The police special forces were independently planning and conducting relatively complex operations.
 Movement on roads became safer and much quicker.
 Rocket attacks against bases became rare.
 This had even forced Taliban to change local leaders.
 In the end it provided ESTSOF with more time to focus on developing the police special forces and improving their joint operations capabilities.

 In 2013, a second SOTU was sent to Afghanistan to replace the first unit.
 Preparations for the rotation began several months before the first contingent had even entered the country.
 A lot of time was dedicated to polishing the necessary skills and knowledge, and learning the environment.
 Gaps in the preparation were filled on location with the help of the first SOTU and during planning of operations.
 Taking over the mission was a lot easier due to the groundwork laid by the first contingent.

 The second SOTU continued advising the local forces.
 In addition, gradual steps were made to start arresting key Taliban personnel.
 Training of police special forces started involving high risk arrests, air transportation and night operations.
 To ensure operational safety and prevent leaks, planning was done within a limited circle of members and revealed to subordinates just before its execution.
 Operations were conducted in sequence of gradually increasing difficulty to accustom the units.
 This, combined with previous successful steps, eventually forced Taliban to move into more distant regions.

-Insurgency in Mali (2020- )
+Insurgency in Mali (2020-2022 )

 In March 2020, it was announced that Estonian special forces would join Takuba Task Force in Mali.
 They would work alongside French special forces in supporting Malian security forces.
 The Estonian task group would also employ four Jackal armored vehicles, which were loaned from the UK for the mission.
 In July, the Estonian task group started its mission in Gao, where troops from the Estonian Defence Forces, which were participating in Operation Barkhane, were already based.
+The mission ended in July 2022 due to diplomatic tensions with Mali's ruling junta.